Northern Territory

 3. Swamp type – native to South-East Asia – used mainly for draught.

 Australia had only the Swamp type imported in the early 1800s.
-However, three River breeds were introduced into Darwin in the 1880s and were used extensively for draught and milk in early Darwin town.
-These did not appear to be used after the 1930s.
+However, three River breeds were introduced into Darwin in the 1880s from India and were used extensively for draught and milk in early Darwin town.
+These did not appear to be used after the 1930s and their contribution to today’s genetic mix is unknown.

 In 1994-98 the first introduction of Riverine Buffalo in a century made it into Australia from 3 countries, Italy, Bulgaria (into Victoria) and USA (NT and Victoria).
 Some small numbers were recorded as coming to Darwin from India in 1886 and old photos of these animals can be seen in the State Reference Library in the N.T.
 All the USA imports (8) went to the Northern Territory to be used on Coastal Plains Research Station for research and development purposes.